Madurese cuisine

-Madurese cuisine is a cuisine tradition of Madurese people from Madura Island in Indonesia.
-This cuisine also known in East Java as well as on the south coast of Kalimantan.
-Madura cuisine has salty, savoury and spicy tastes with Javanese-influenced.
+Madurese cuisine is the culinary tradition of the Madurese people from Madura Island in Indonesia.
+This cuisine is particularly well-known in the neighboring areas of East Java, as well as on the south coast of Kalimantan.
+As a leading salt production center in the Indonesian archipelago, Madurese dishes are often saltier compared to Eastern Javanese cuisine, although with significant Javanese influences.

-Madurese foods add petis ikan which is made from fish instead of shrimp.
+Madurese dishes add petis ikan which despite the name (ikan=fish) is made using shrimp.
 The Madurese-style satay is probably the most popular satay variants in Indonesia.
-Some of its popular dishes are chicken satay, mutton satay, Madurese soto, goat soup and peanut sauce.
-As a leading salt production center in Indonesian archipelago, Madura dishes are often saltier compared to other East Javanese foods.
+Some of its popular dishes include chicken satay, mutton satay, Madurese soto, goat soup and peanut sauce.